April 17, 2024 kscope

 September 6, 2022 kscope

-Summer camps looking for unique programming ideas face a few challenges: hundreds of kids needing to be entertained, running a complicated schedule, and having to do it all on a budget!
+Our summer camp entertainment ideas, activities, and them inspiration are perfect for camps looking for unique programming ideas.
+We know camp directors face a few challenges: hundreds of kids needing to be entertained, running a complicated schedule, and having to do it all on a budget!

 Programming Theme: Splash Day